-All of the remaining states of the Southeast, including Alabama, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, Tennessee, and Virginia, allow for most public and private employers to require drug testing during the pre-employment and employment phases.
+All of the remaining states of the Southeast, including Alabama, Georgia, Mississippi, North Carolina, South Carolina, Tennessee, and Virginia, allow for most public and private employers to require drug testing during the pre-employment and employment phases.
 In Alabama, employers can test an applicant or employee after they have received the employer’s drug testing policy and a conditional employment offer.

 In Georgia, public employees who fail a drug test can be barred from public employment for up to two years.
 In every other state of the Southeast, employers are usually advised to follow federal testing and disciplinary guidelines as there are no additional state regulations.

 The marijuana legislation in the Midwest is as diverse as the variety of states that make up the region.
 For employers, there are four main categories of state marijuana policies in the Midwest according to marijuana legalization and employer rights.